Position-Blind Ptychography: Viability of image reconstruction via data-driven variational inference: Numerical Results

 To illustrate the qualitative differences between the methods, in \cref{fig:example-recons-nonblind} we show the reconstruction with the best PSNR for each variational method.
-One can see that the reconstruction with no prior is heavily affected by the measurement noise, and the Huber-TV prior at $\lambda = 5$ only ameliorates this to some extent.
-H-TV with $\lambda = 10$ removes more noise but the image edges noticeably begin to blur.
-For a direct comparison, we show images with all three Huber-TV weights in \cref{suppl:fig:huber-tv-lambda-comparison}.
-While RED-Diff seems to produce more fine details than \ac{SSP}, these may be partly hallucinated, which is reflected in the slightly lower metric scores in \cref{tab:nonblind-metrics-comparison}.
+One can see that the reconstruction with no prior is heavily affected by the measurement noise, and the Huber-TV prior at $\lambda = 5$ only ameliorates this to some extent. \rev As shown in \cref{suppl:fig:huber-tv-lambda-comparison}, H-TV with $\lambda = 10$ removes more noise but the image edges noticeably begin to blur. \nc While RED-Diff seems to produce more fine details than \ac{SSP}, these may be partly hallucinated, which is reflected in the slightly lower metric scores in \cref{tab:nonblind-metrics-comparison}.
 We note here that RED-Diff involves a weighting hyperparameter $\lambdaRD$ for the score-based prior loss , the choice of which is ad-hoc and affects the image in a tradeoff between adherence to the measurement and adherence to the prior.
 RED-Diff therefore does not sample from the actual posterior induced by the likelihood and the prior, similar to issues of the related method DPS \cite{Chung2023Diffusion} as discussed in \cite{Feng2023Score}.